Al Stewart + Roger Taylor

 Written by Elefante/Elefante

-A classic Kansas track that was a hit in America, and is still in heavy rotation on US Classic Rock radio.
 A fantastic rocking track.
-Recorded in Los Angelas, California in August 1982, during a short break before the L.A. shows of the US tour.
+Recorded in Los Angeles, California in August 1982, during a short break before the L.A. shows of the US tour.
 Roger provides backing vocals.

 Diamonds And Pearls 4:50